alf-wchong/SER-Doxis-CSB-Helper/ContextDependantDropDownList/HowTo.md

 ![EFiling dialog](images/1.EFilingdialog.png)

 The dropdown control, `Counterparty` is actually two separate downdown lists.
+Both dropdown lists mapped to the same descriptor.
 When the dialog is first drawn, both dropdown lists are invisible.
 Either appears depending on whether LNG is selected for `Desk`.
 This behavior is achieved by creating dependencies on the dialog through cubeDesigner.
 ![EFiling dialog](images/2.DependenciesInDialog.png)